computoms/computoms.github.io/_posts/2019-04-09-the-fundamental-interactions-used-in-data-storage.md

 ### Moving electrons

 How do we actually force electrons to move inside a metal?
 Using the above formula, one way to do this would be to have, at one end of a piece of metal, a large _fixed_ charge $$q_1$$.
-The other way to make them move is by using a current generator.
-But to understand how a current generator works, we need to understand how the electric charges can interact with the _magnetic force_.
+The other way to make them move is by using a current generator (see next posts).

 ### Spin & the magnetic force

+The fundamental force we are using is actually called the _electromagnetic_ force.
+This is because the electric force is tightly coupled with the magnetic force, which is another type of interaction.

 The magnetic force can be produced by two mechanisms: